Hormone-sensitive cancer: Hormone-sensitive cancer types

-The main types of Hormone-sensitive cancers are the following.

 Breast cancer

 Breast cancer is often hormone responsive, since growth or regression of tumors can often be regulated by appropriate endocrine manipulations.
 Estrogen and progesterone seem to be main hormones involved in growth of breast cancer.

 Ovarian cancer

 Ovarian cancer can be affected by estrogen. β-estradiol (E2) can stimulate the growth of some estrogen receptor(ER)-positive ovarian carcinoma cells, and these effects may be related with changes in the cellular levels of steroid hormone receptors.

 Uterine cancer

 Uterine or endometrial cancer are activated by estrogen and progesterone are related to this type.
 The uterine endometrium is extraordinary sensitive to steroid hormones, observation that women who ovulate and produce progesterone have an extremely low possibility to get endometrial cancer proves progesterone as a critical inhibitor of carcinogenesis.

 Prostate cancer

 Prostate cancer is dependent on androgens like testosterone and similar hormones that can help it grow and spread.